IBM/spacetech-ssa/orbit_prediction/README.md

 The [orbit prediction module](orbit_prediction/pred_orbits.py) has a CLI to:

-1. Fetch the most up to date orbit data for LEO RSOs from USSTRATCOM.
+1. Fetch the most up to date orbit data for LEO ASOs from USSTRATCOM.
-2. Use a physical model to predict the future RSO orbits.
+2. Use a physical model to predict the future ASO orbits.
 3. Correct the physical model predictions using the errors predicted by the ML models.

 The CLI can be run via